 Host a Fundraiser

-The Prevent Cancer Foundation benefits from many different local fundraising events across the country, both large and small.
-From golf tournaments and happy hours, to car washes and yard sales, your friends and neighbors are raising thousands of dollars for cancer prevention.
+The Prevent Cancer Foundation benefits from many different fundraising events across the country, both large and small.
+From golf tournaments and happy hours, to car washes and yard sales, your family, friends and neighbors are raising thousands of dollars for cancer prevention.
 Hosting a fundraiser is fun and rewarding, and anyone can do it!

 Here are some noteworthy fundraisers that have raised vital funds for the Foundation:

 Crossfit is a work out craze that pairs body and mind pushing workouts, with a healthy diet.
 Matt Pogozinski M.D. organized an amazing event which brought together two Evanston, IL gyms, and its members to develop difficult work out of the day (WOD) and have participants raise funds for their personal WOD’s.
 With over 35 participants the event raised $13,500.

 The first annual Skierpalooza was held on April 28, 2012 raising over $5,000 for cancer prevention and early detection.
 This event brought together the global water skiing community for a day of fun in the sun and a gala in the evening.
 Participants were allowed to do test runs of Radar Water-skis during the day, in the evening all participants were invited to a gala featuring a silent auction of Bill Doster’s renowned water-ski photographs.

 Speed Demos Archive “Awesome Games Done Quick”